YehorYehorychev/Selenium-E2E/README.md

 ```
 Publish the folder `target/site/allure-maven-plugin` or archive `target/allure-results` for remote viewers.

+### Step Instrumentation
+Every test method wraps user actions/assertions in `@Step`-annotated helpers (or `Allure.step` blocks).
+This guarantees readable timelines in the Allure UI and complements the automatic screenshot/page-source attachments from `BaseTest`.

 ## Screenshots
 - Destination folder: `screenshot.directory`.
 - `screenshot.failures.only` and `screenshot.fullpage.*` toggle capture frequency and AShot strategy.